 But what if we told you the key to reducing your acne-prone skin was to cover it in a thick layer of oil?
 Because that’s exactly what the internet is doing, and faces are being transformed practically overnight.

-It’s called the oil cleansing method (OCM, if you want to be Internet), and it has spurred thousands and thousands of blog posts and Reddit discussions for being a complete skin-changer for virtually all complexions, especially the acne-prone.
+It’s called the oil cleansing method (or OCM), and it has spurred thousands and thousands of blog posts and Reddit discussions for being a complete skin-changer for virtually all complexions, especially the acne-prone.
 The actual “how” of OCM is pretty straight-forward: Just massage a palmful of oil—we’ll get to the specific oils in a second—over your dirty, makeup-covered face for a few minutes, gently wipe off the oil with a warm microfiber cloth , massage another palmful of oil into your skin for another few minutes, then wipe off the oil again, re-wetting the cloth and re-wiping until most of the excess oil (but not all!) is gone.
 That’s it.
-But then the magic happens.
+Then the magic happens.

 According to Reddit’s most-famous oil cleansing guide, the basic idea behind oil cleansing is the “dissolution theory—or, more simply ‘like dissolves like,'” which basically means that “oil is able to dissolve and remove substances with a similar chemical structure, which includes dirt, oil, and makeup.”
 You see, most anti-acne cleansers on the market (even those geared toward sensitive or dry skin) are filled with irritating ingredients that strip your skin of its natural oils.
 And when your skin is stripped or irritated, it over-produces oil, leading to more clogged pores, blackheads, and pimples.
 Fun, right?
 OCM, though, cuts out the bad stuff while nourishing your skin, so your body can focus on healing the acne you have without causing more.